Joan Beaufort, Queen of Scots

 Joan Beaufort (c.
-1404 – 15 July 1445) was Queen of Scots from 1424 to 1437 as the spouse of King James I. During part of the minority of her son James II (from 1437 to 1439), she served as the regent of Scotland, the first dowager Queen of Scotland to do so since the 13th century.
+1404 – 15 July 1445) was Queen of Scots from 1424 to 1437 as the spouse of King James I.

 Background and early life

 Joan Beaufort was a daughter of John Beaufort, 1st Earl of Somerset, a legitimised son of John of Gaunt by his mistress (and later third wife) Katherine Swynford.
 She was born in 1404.
 Joan's mother was Margaret Holland, the granddaughter of Joan of Kent (wife of Edward the Black Prince) from her earlier marriage to Thomas Holland, 1st Earl of Kent.
 Joan was also a half-niece of King Henry IV of England, first cousin once removed of Richard II, and great-granddaughter of Edward III.
 Her uncle, Henry Beaufort, was a cardinal and Chancellor of England.

 King James I of Scotland met Joan during his time as a prisoner in England, and knew her from at least 1420.
 She is said to have been the inspiration for King James's famous allegorical romantic poem, The Kingis Quair, written during his captivity, after he saw her from his window in the garden.
-The poem described her as ‘beautee eneuch to mak a world to dote.’
+The poem described her as 'beautee eneuch to mak a world to dote.'

 The marriage was at least partially political, as their marriage was part of the agreement for his release from captivity under the Treaty of London (4 December 1423).
 From an English perspective an alliance with the Beauforts was meant to establish Scotland's alliance with the English, rather than the French.
 Negotiations resulted in Joan's dowry of 10,000 marks being subtracted from James's substantial ransom.